sahana-manju/Hollywood_Bot/README.md

-# HollywoodBit - Movie Dialogue Chatbot
+# HollywoodBot - Movie Dialogue Chatbot

-**HollywoodBit** is a chatbot that generates movie dialogues, giving users the experience of conversing with dramatic characters from films.
+**HollywoodBot** is a chatbot that generates movie dialogues, giving users the experience of conversing with dramatic characters from films.
 The chatbot is trained on **BlenderBot-400M Distil** for 16 hours using **TPU** to produce realistic and engaging dialogues.

 ## Dataset
 - **Cornell Movie Dialogs Dataset** was used for training.